This document outlines the compatibility between different versions of Mender components, such as the client and server.

 |Mender client 1.5.x||community||no||no||no|

 |Mender client 2.0.x||community||community||no||no|

 |Mender client 2.4.x||community||community||community||stable|

 1 For very old versions of Yocto, check the documentation for that specific Mender version using the left hand menu.

 2 Rolling back to 1.x.x from a failed upgrade to 2.x.x is supported.
 However, it is not possible to downgrade to a Mender 1.x.x client from a 2.x.x client, once the update containing 2.x.x has been committed.

-3 If upgrading from thud to warrior, see also known issues when upgrading from thud to warrior.
+3 If upgrading from thud to newer versions, see also known issues when upgrading from thud to newer versions.